doguilmak/Predicting-Solar-Flares/README.md

 	<li>Area of the largest spot (1 = <=5, 2 = >5)</li>
 </ol>

 <b>From all these predictors three classes of flares are predicted, which are represented in the last three columns.</b>

-11. C-class flares production by this region in the following 24 hours (common flares); Number
+11. <i>C-class flares</i> production by this region in the following 24 hours (common flares)
-12. M-class flares production by this region in the following 24 hours (moderate flares); Number
+12. <i>M-class flares</i> production by this region in the following 24 hours (moderate flares)
-13. X-class flares production by this region in the following 24 hours (severe flares); Number
+13. <i>X-class flares</i> production by this region in the following 24 hours (severe flares)

 <br>